FabmanHQ/fabman-api/README.md

 ## Create and update entities

-Whenever you create a new entity (usually by `POST`ing to a collection endpoint), you can omit any non-required fields to set them to their default values.
-If you provide additional fields that are not expected by the API, you will receive a **400 Bad Request** response.
+Whenever you create a new entity (e.g., by `POST`ing to a collection endpoint), you can omit any non-required fields to set them to their default values.
+If you provide additional fields that aren’t expected by the API, you will receive a **400 Bad Request** response.

-Whenever you update an entity (usually by `PUT`ing to the URL of the entity), you can omit any unchanged fields.
-If you submit any additional or read-only fields that are not expected by the API, they will be silently ignored.
+Whenever you update an entity (e.g., by `PUT`ing to the URL of the entity), you can omit any unchanged fields.
+If you submit any additional or read-only fields that aren’t expected by the API, they’ll be silently ignored.
 This allows you to GET an entity, change it and submit it without having to filter read-only fields returned by the original GET request.

 ## Optimistic locking
-Most entities contain a `lockVersion` attribute that is used for optimistic locking.
+Most entities contain a `lockVersion` attribute that’s used for optimistic locking.
 The field is automatically incremented whenever someone updates the entity.

 Whenever you want to change such an entity, **you must submit the `lockVersion` field unchanged.** If someone else has modified the entity since you last saw it, the update will fail with a **409 Conflict** response to avoid unintentionally overwriting their changes.
 Simply load the new version of the entity, merge your changes and send another update request.

 ## Rich text content

-Many resources such as Members, Equipment and Packages have attributes that can contain rich text as HTML.
-Rich text attributes may contain lists, block quotes, links and simple text formatting.
+Many resources such as Members, Equipment, and Packages have attributes that can contain rich text as HTML.
+Rich text attributes may contain lists, block quotes, links, and simple text formatting.

 See the [rich text](sections/rich_text.md) section for details.